Join your professional association

 NJCECA is an organization for teachers who are involved in job placement.
 NJCECA membership provides guidance, resources and outreach for teachers to enhance their work-study programs and collaborate in program planning.

-Meetings are held at various sites the third Thursday of each month and presentations by various organizations are given.
+Meetings are held at various sites the third Thursday of each month and presentations are given by various organizations.
 Members receive two hours of professional development for each meeting they attend.
 The meetings are fun, professional, and informative and offer an environment of community.

 Contact: Gerry Caroll; firstname.lastname@example.org; 201-343-6000, ext.
 4603